turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 A simple static text field.

 #### TextInputField
 Supports text input when activated.
 Pressing Enter will accept the input and fire the OnInputAccepted callback.
-Pressing the Escape key while active will cancel the text input and restoe the previous state.
+Pressing the Escape key while active will cancel the text input and restore the previous state.
 There can be only one active text input field at a time.

 #### Slider
 A slider, that can represent float or integer values.
 The slider also accepts text input to input number values.
 If the number input is outside of the slider's range, it will expand its range to support the newly assigned value.
 Upon changing the slider value, whether by text input or sliding, the OnSlide event callback will be fired.